HazaelVidales/teapot/README.md

 - `langgraph` and `langgraph-openai` for the volunteer recommendation workflow
 - `langchain-core` for core prompt/LLM abstractions used inside the graph
 - `flask` for the HTTP API and simple HTML UI
-- `requests` and `beautifulsoup4` for fetching and scraping volunteer opportunity data
+- Lightweight JSON datasets stored under `oportunities/` and indexed in `index/`

 ### Prerequisites